wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Note that for `class MemLink`, since it is a direct point-to-point link, there can be only a single remote end point, and hence the set `remotes` is always of size one.

+`class MemLink` exposes a few interface functions for querying the remote and endpoint information.
+Method `findTargetDestination()` returns the name (which is used as a global identifier) of the component whose address region contains the given address.
+It can be regarded as a simple routing function which, given the address, selects the next hop destination from all registered destinations tracked by `remotes`.
+Method `getTargetDestination()` is identical to `findTargetDestination()`, except that, if the next hop destination could not be found because no region contains the given address, it prints an error message and a list of known destinations to assist debugging.

 #### Memory Link Initialization

 During initialization, `class MemLink` objects that are connected together exchange their identities, and register